iwitness-design/smartvault-issue-tracker/README.md

-# smartvault-issue-tracker
+# Issue Tracking for SmartVault

-Issue tracking for the SmartVault WP Theme
+Track issues for SmartVault